-Kabah was a Maya settlement and is now an archaeological site in Mexico’s Yucatan state.
+Kabah (literally translating as ‘powerful hand’) was a dominant Maya settlement and is now an archaeological site in Mexico’s Yucatan state.
 Inhabited from the third century BC and, like nearby Uxmal, abandoned in circa 1200 AD, Kabah was mostly constructed from the seventh century and added to in the ninth century.

-It is thought that Kabah was linked to the site of Uxmal – indeed the two are connected by a road – and, whilst it does not boast the grandeur of this larger settlement, Kabah’s ruins are interesting in their own right.
+It is thought that Kabah was linked to the site of Uxmal – indeed the two are connected by a road (known as the sacbé) and, whilst it does not boast the grandeur of this larger settlement, Kabah’s ruins are interesting in their own right.

-One of Kabah’s most impressive sites is its Temple of the Masks, so called for its many depictions of the rain g-d, Chaac, who is also a central figure in Uxmal.
 Note that it is best to ask before considering climbing any of the monuments as many of the sites may not be walked on.

 Kabah lies nearly 100km from Merida: buses run up to 5 times daily.

 Among Mexico's endless coastline, vibrant and modern cities, and tasty cuisine are a number of ancient historical cities.
 Here's our pick of 10 of the best the country has to offer.